MrMallet/AnagramFinder/README.md

 The first task I completed as part of this project was to Google "countdown letters game solver".
 Google gave me two relevant results on the first page, these are [Countdown solver][1] and [Countdown letters game solver][2].
 The rules of the game are to be found [here][4]
+I wanted to create a naive algorithm and then a more considered algorithm.

 ## Words list
 My words list is in the file [wordsEN.txt](wordsEn.txt) in this repository/gist.
 I got my words list from the [English Wordlists ][3] website.
 However my list of 9 (and less than) letter wordlist is [nineOrLess.txt](nineOrLess.txt)

+##Instructions
+Simply run solver.py
+You'll get an anagram and a solution(the first solution that the algorithm comes across will also be the highest in length).

 ## Python scripts

 ### countdownAlgo.py
-My first run is a very naive solution.
+My first run is a [very naive solution](countDownAlgo.py).
 1*9*8*7*6 = 3024 searches through the wordlist in the worst of cases.
 And that's only to the fifth letter search.
 In conjunction with a search through the wordlist array to find a matching hashedWord and the time for a search was staggered throughout the if statements lasting up to several seconds.

 ```python